SC grandparents stun the internet in 60th anniversary photo shoot

 "I had no idea that would happen," Brown said.
 "I wanna say I was a little bit breathless.
 I said, 'I can’t understand this.'"

-Brown, who’s been a pastor for 46 years, believes the whole experience was orchestrated by God.
+Brown, who’s been a pastor for 46 years, believes the whole experience was "fueled by God."

 “It was God’s message through this to the world about the marriage covenant that seems to be so tattered today,” he said.
 "For the truth is that marriage is not a contract, but a covenant.
 A contract can be broken, but a covenant between God, man and wife is a vow to be honored.”